nightwarriorftw/nightwarriorftw/README.md

  💬 Talk to me about Browsers, OpenWeb, Web Technologies, DevOps, Scalibility and System Design

- 📝 I write technical blogposts on [nightwarriorftw.github.io](nightwarriorftw.github.io)
+ 📝 I write technical blogposts on [nightwarriorftw.github.io](https://nightwarriorftw.github.io/)

- 👯 We can connect to play some games of Chess ♟ and talk about weird things in world of darkness
+ 👯 We can connect to play some games of Chess ♟ and talk about Softwares and weird things :)

  ⚡ Fun fact: If Wonder Woman and Spiderman are in the same movie, it would be called as Amazon Web Services 😂